Waterbased inks are perfect for printing at home. They are easy to print with and easy to clean up.

 All inks need to be heat cured before they are wash fast.
 That means the ink will not come off in the wash.

 If your prints are still coming off in the wash they are not cured.
 You will need to iron hotter or longer, or both.

 Here's our quick guide to heat curing your screen printed textiles at home using an iron.

 - An Iron.

-Place the brown paper on the print.
-Iron over the print, keeping the iron moving, spreading the heat evenly across the print area.
+2, Place the brown paper over the print.
+Iron all over the print, keeping the iron moving, spreading the heat evenly across the print area.

 Once all the water has evaporated the pigment in the ink should have bonded to the fabric.

 4, Wash test your garment at its normal setting to check it has cured.
 Here we are testing with a high pressure hose so show the ink has fully cured.